-- The quintessential new Russian joke about a Zaphorozhets and a Benz is as follows:
+- The quintessential new Russian joke about a Zaphorozhets and a New Russian's car is as follows:

 - Animals.
-These jokes are based around animal behavior stereotypes, which have their roots in Russian Mythology and Tales: the violent Wolf, the sneaky (female) Fox, the cocky coward Hare, the strong, simple-minded Bear, and the king of the animal kingdom, the Lion.
+These jokes are based around animal behavior stereotypes, which have their roots in Russian Mythology and Tales: the violent Wolf, the sneaky and promiscuous Vixen, the cocky coward Hare, the strong, simple-minded Bear, and the king of the animal kingdom, the Lion.
 The Hedgehog is a complex case, since he is basically the all-round Russian penguin.

 - The Golden Fish is the Russian equivalent of a Genie in a Bottle (with whom it is interchangeable), first appearing in a poem by Alexander Pushkin.
 The story usually revolves around a person finding/catching a Golden Fish and being granted three wishes, after which Hilarity Ensues.
 Sometimes, three people are granted one wish each.

-- A man catches a goldfish and asks it to make him a Hero of Soviet Union.
-Next moment he finds him with two grenades against five german tanks.
+- A man catches a Golden Fish and asks it to make him a Hero of the Soviet Union.
+The next moment he finds himself with two grenades against five German tanks.

 - "Three men, stranded on an island, catch the Golden Fish and are granted one wish each.
 The first one says: 'I want to go home,' and disappears.
 The second one says: 'I want to go home, too,' and also disappears.
 The third one says: 'I'm alone.
 I want a bottle of vodka and those two to come back here.'"